achmaddoli/Motorcycle-Rental-Monitoring-System/README.md

 ---

 ## 📈 Learning Journey
+### **⚠️ Challenge & Overcoming Them**
+1. GPS Data Drift & Precision
+- Challenge: During early testing, the Ublox NEO-6M module experienced "data drifting," where GPS coordinates jumped significantly even when the vehicle was stationary, leading to false geofence triggers.
+- Overcoming: I implemented a moving average filter and data-validation logic in the firmware.
+By filtering out "outlier" coordinates that exceeded logical speed thresholds, I achieved a much higher accuracy with an average deviation of only 12.10 meters.

+### **What I Learned**
 Building this "End-to-End" system sharpened my skills in systems thinking.
 I learned to bridge the gap between physical hardware and cloud-based software, while managing the complexities of real-time geospatial data processing.
 Beyond technical skills, I learned how to communicate technical limitations to non-technical stakeholders (the rental owners) and adapt the system based on their real-world feedback.

 ---